kaelzhang/skema/README.md

 #### options.check_all `Boolean=false`

-By default, `checker` will exit immediately at the first error.
+By default, `skema` will exit immediately at the first error.
 But if `options.check_all` is `true`, it will parse all the properties, and collect every possible error.

 #### options.context `Object`